moubi/enform/docs/index.md

 ```

 #### `props.clearErrors: () => void`
-Calling it will clear all errors in the form.
-Useful if want to reset the form.
-In that case you can do it as part of reset button's `onClick` handler.
+Calling it will clear all errors for all fields.
+Could be useful when resetting the form.
+The [full-featured form example](#full-featured-form) demonstrates that.

 #### `props.clearFields: () => void`
-Clear all fields.
-Calling `props.clearFields` won't set the fields back to their `initial` values, but instead it will try to set each field to an empty state.
-This is done by evaluating the value types set as part of `initial` prop.
+Clears all fields.
+Calling `props.clearFields` won't set the fields back to their `initial` values, but instead it will try to assign empty values.
+It does so by evaluating the value types in the `initial` prop.
+The same [full-featured form example](#full-featured-form) uses `props.clearFields` to reset a form.
 ___

 ## How to
 The idea of these short guides is to elaborate a little bit more on specific areas.
-Something we do often with our forms - validation, reseting/submitting, button states.
-It will also touch non trivial uses cases like handling `contentEditables`, **third party** integrations and form with `<div />` elements.
+Something that is done often when handling forms - validation, resetting/submitting, button states and so on.
+It will also touch few non trivial uses cases like handling `contentEditables`, **third party** integrations and form with `<div />` elements.

 ### Handle validation
-Few quick validator function examples.
+Quick validator function examples.

 #### Simple error indication
 ```jsx